Tami Rae Weiss, PHD

 Owner/Artistic Director of "Paper Cow TheatEr”

-Kris Winter is the Coordinator for A.I.M., specifically its C.I.T.A.
+Kris Winter is the Coordinator for A.I.M.'s C.I.T.A.
 (Co-teaching In and Through the Arts) program.
 Ms. Winter has been a teacher, writer, and professional storyteller for more than twenty years, and now, she takes her storytelling into classrooms as a teaching artist.
-Through her celebrated storytelling characters, Madame Lanita and Sophie Obermueler, Ms. Winter uses drama to bring over twenty original stories to life.
+Through her celebrated storytelling characters, Madame Lanita and Sophie Obermueler, Ms. Winter uses drama to bring stories to life.
 Ms. Winter taught high school social studies in the Menomonie School District and directed many theatrical productions.
-For ten summers, she taught her original drama curriculum for the University of Wisconsin-Stout "College For Kids" program.
-Her original scripted “Earth Day” plays were an eight-year tradition at Oaklawn Elementary, providing dramatic arts education for hundreds of students and their teachers.
+For ten summers, she taught the University of Wisconsin-Stout "College For Kids" program.
+Her “Earth Day” plays were an eight-year tradition at Oaklawn Elementary.
 Ms. Winter's drama camps/residencies encourage students to discover, develop, and perform original stories using simple storytelling techniques.
 Ms. Winter shares her passion for the dramatic arts and storytelling while visiting schools, libraries, special gatherings, and in her unique 1916 barn – the PAPER COW THEATER.